|Elliott Sound Products||Balanced I/O (Part 3)|

 R7 can be installed to increase gain.
 If R7 is omitted, the circuit has a gain of 6dB (x2), and it cannot be reduced without adding voltage dividers to the inputs.
 If R7 is 10k, the circuit has a gain of 12dB (x4).
 Reducing the value of R7 increases the gain further (e.g. 1k gives a gain of 26.8dB (x22), but CMRR is reduced as the gain is increased.
 CMRR is reduced by (roughly) the same amount as the gain is increased, so 20dB gain means 20dB worse CMRR.
 If R7 is used, the phase lead circuit (if used) must be adjusted to compensate.

-This circuit has been described by Douglas Self (he calls it the 'Superbal'), and it ensures that the impedance at both inputs is the same as the input resistors (10k in this case).
-For the most part this doesn't give quite a much benefit as you might imagine, but the equal impedances certainly do no harm.
+This circuit has been described by Douglas Self (he calls it the 'Superbal'), and it was invented by Ted Fletcher [ 10 ].
+It ensures that the impedance at both inputs is the same as the input resistors (10k in this case).
+For the most part this doesn't give quite a much benefit as you might imagine, but the equal impedances certainly help to ensure that the CMRR isn't compromised by the unequal load on each signal line.
 The CMRR is very slightly better than the Figure 5 circuit at low frequencies, but by 20kHz there's no difference.
 One thing that is not mentioned is that the output voltage is half that of the Figure 5 circuit (-6dB) because of the feedback via U1B.
 This is of no account for line inputs operating at +4dBu or so.
 Total input impedance is 20k as shown, with each input having an impedance of 10k.

 Figure 11 - 'Super Balanced' Input Stage CMRR